Apple Search Ads

 - Attribution API timeouts or delays.
 Apple Search Ads Attribution API can be slow to respond.
 Although customers can edit the timeout, the default Branch timeout in the code above is just over 1 second.
 If Apple Search Ads responds after this timeout, Branch will not attribute the install to Apple Search Ads.

 - Opens vs. installs.
 Branch considers the first open to be the install.
 Apple Search Ads considers the time that the user downloaded the app to be an install.
 This can cause discrepancies in counts and date of install.

 Adding deep linking to Apple Search Ads¶

 Since this integration doesn't utilize Branch links, options for deep linking are limited.
 We'll pass back the value you use for

-campaign in the Apple Ads dashboard.
-Since this value is controlled by you, you can put anything there, but it will reflect on the Apple ads dashboard.
+campaign in the Apple Search Ads dashboard.
+Since this value is controlled by you, you can put anything there, but it will reflect on the Apple Search Ads dashboard.
 We will track installs regularly.

 Installs or conversion events appearing without keywords in Branch dashboard¶

 There are "Keyword" and "Search Match" match sources for Apple Search Ads.
-Search Matches are where Apple decides to show an ad to a user based on your app store listing, rather than a rubric of preassigned keywords.
+The Search Match feature automatically matches your ad to relevant user searches on the App Store, rather than a rubric of preassigned keywords.
 Installs attributed to Search Matches do not have keywords associated with them.
 Search Match can be enabled & disabled at the Ad Group level in the Apple Search Ads dashboard.